j-paro/cybersecurity-bootcamp/Unit-13-Project/README.md

 ![](./Diagrams/Unit-13-NetworkDiagram.png)

 These files have been tested and used to generate a live ELK deployment on Azure.
 They can be used to recreate the entire deployment pictured above.
-Alternatively, select portions of the _____ file may be used to install only certain pieces of it, such as Filebeat.
+Alternatively, select portions of the _____ file may be used to install only certain pieces of it, such as Filebeat. *** This paragraph is just all kinds of confusing. ***

   - _TODO: Enter the playbook file._